This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- If you’d like to use bacon in this recipe, cook the bacon first and use the bacon drippings instead of butter to cook the vegetables and then the shrimp.
+- Consider Adding Bacon: If you’d like a boost of flavor, cook a slice of bacon first and use the drippings instead of butter to sauté the vegetables and shrimp.

 Frequently Asked Questions